rust-lang/rust-forge/src/policies/llm-usage.md

 ### ❌ Banned
 The following are banned.
 - Comments from a personal user account that are originally created by an LLM.
-    - ℹ️ This also applies to issue bodies, PR descriptions, team/meeting chats, and agendas.
+    - ℹ️ This also applies to issue bodies and PR descriptions.
     - ℹ️ This also applies to voice/video content originally created or scripted by an LLM.
     - ℹ️ This does not apply if the LLM content is clearly quoted and marked; you can post that.
          However, the content of the comment must stand on its own even without the LLM content; it's not a substitute for your own words.